 The Tatra Mountains streams are characterized by a simple hydrologic regime with one flood season, with the exception of Poroniec stream.
-Flood season occurs from April to July.
-Summer half-year runoff volume (May-October) is between 60% and 75% of the total annual river runoff.
+Elevated runoff occurs from April to July.
+Between 60% and 75% of the annual river runoff outflow in the summer halfyear season (May-October).
 The highest discharge is recorded in May and June, especially when snowmelt is accompanied by rainfall that helps accelerate the melting of snow.
-High discharge in the snowmelt season lasts long enough in many catchments that it becomes superimposed upon the higher summer discharge period, especially in July when it is caused by rainfall (Łajczak 1996; Pociask-Karteczka et al. 2010, 2018; Żelazny et al. 2015d, 2016).
+Elevated discharge in the snowmelt season lasts long enough in many catchments that it becomes superimposed upon the higher summer discharge period, especially in July when it is caused by rainfall (Łajczak 1996; Pociask-Karteczka et al. 2010, 2018; Żelazny et al. 2016).